dentearl/mafTools/mafBlockStrandCoercer/README.md

 [Dent Earl](http://github.com/dentearl/)

 ## Description
 mafBlockStrandCoercer is a program to coerce a particular strandedness out for a block based the strandedness of a target sequence.
-If the block contains conflicing strands (i.e. both + and - strands are observed), then nothing is done.
+When a block contains the target sequence but in the flipped orientation then the block is flipped, i.e. all start coordinates are transformed, and all sequence fields are reverse-complemented.
+If the block contains the target sequence multiple times and with conflicing strands (i.e. both + and - strands are observed), then nothing is done.

 ## Installation
 1. Download the package.